William0814/meine-neue-cv/README.md

-# 🧠 Ingeniero William – CV Web App
+# 🧠 Engineer William – CV Web App

 A web application built with **Flask**, **MySQL**, and a clean **HTML/CSS/JS** frontend to showcase my **professional résumé** in a dynamic, multilingual, and scalable way.
 Deployed locally (WSL/Ubuntu) and prepared for cloud deployment.